thustorage/nvm-datastructure/uTree/README.md

 ### Single Thread Evaluation

-* In single thread evaluation, we compare μTree with wB+-Tree, NV-Tree, FAST&FAIR, FPTree and Skip List (persistent version).
-Single-thread version of FPTree and NV-Tree have been implemented by [Liu et al.](https://github.com/liumx10/ICPP-RNTree) and we borrow their code directly.
+* In single thread evaluation, we implemented wB+-Tree, NV-Tree, FAST&FAIR, FPTree and Skip List (a persistent version).
+Note that the single-thread version of FPTree and NV-Tree have also been implemented by [Liu et al.](https://github.com/liumx10/ICPP-RNTree), you can also refer to their code accordingly.
-* For uTree, wB+-Tree, FAST&FAIR and Skip List, after entering corresponding directory, compile with `build.sh` and run tests with `run.sh`, `main.cpp` is the single-thread test program.
+* For uTree, wB+-Tree, FAST&FAIR and Skip List, after entering the related folder, compile with `build.sh` and run tests with `run.sh`, `main.cpp` is the single-thread test program.

 ```
     $ ./build.sh
     $ ./run.sh
 ```

-* NV-Tree and FPTree are under `RNTree/`, their single-thread test programs are placed under `RNTree/test/`, execute the following commands.
+* Liu et al's implementation is placed under `RNTree/`, their single-thread test programs are placed under `RNTree/test/`, execute the following commands.
 Remember to bind cpu properly to avoid cross-NUMA accessing.

 ```
     $ mkdir build